WalletScrutiny/WalletScrutinyCom/_hardware/coinkite.coldcard.mk2.md

 ---

-## Update 2023-06-22
+**Update 2023-10-08**: v4.1.9 is also reproducible

-Since the ColdCard Mk2's firmware is the same as the ColdCard Mk3, v.4.1.8, the Mk2 will inherit the same verdict as {% include walletLink.html wallet='hardware/coldcardMk3' verdict='true' %}.
+**Update 2023-06-22**: Since the ColdCard Mk2's firmware is the same as the ColdCard Mk3, v.4.1.8, the Mk2 will inherit the same verdict as {% include walletLink.html wallet='hardware/coldcardMk3' verdict='true' %}.

-## Update 2022-10-25

-The [ColdCard website](https://coldcard.com/downloads/) states that the latest firmware update (4.1.6) for the MK3 is the same as the MK2.
+**Update 2022-10-25**: The [ColdCard website](https://coldcard.com/downloads/) states that the latest firmware update (4.1.6) for the MK3 is the same as the MK2.
 Pending verification for v4.1.6, we'll mark this review as a work-in-progress.